 Movement, Music, and Arts (Fine, Practical, and Performing)

 In addition to the class plays, middle school students participate in orchestra and chorus.
 The Middle School Chorus is a hands-on class designed to teach the basics of choral singing and musical literacy through the study of diverse repertoire, music theory and music history.
 All students in grades 6, 7 and 8 continue playing a string or woodwind instrument, participating in orchestra and performing in ensemble and solo concerts throughout the year.
-Grades 6, 7 and 8 combine to form one orchestra called the Claver Castle Orchestra, which meets twice a week.
+Grades 6, 7 and 8 combine to form one orchestra called the Claver Castle Orchestra.

 Class Projects and Trips